pkucmus/backpack-checker/README.md

     @property
     def explanation(self) -> str:
         return f"""\
-This check looks for either `docker-compose` or `docker compose` in the system.
-Either one is required to run any of our applications.
-Additionally, the version of the tool should be at least `{self.minimal_version}`.
-That version allows you to use the `include` directive with relative paths in your `docker-compose.yml` files - we rely on that feature.
+This check ensures either `docker-compose` or `docker compose` is installed.
+Additionally, the version must be at least `{self.minimal_version}`, which supports features like the `include` directive with relative paths in `docker-compose.yml` files.
+We rely on that feature.
 """

     def __init__(self, minimal_version: Version | str):